 - Where will the materials be reused, i.e: agricultural land, near residential properties?

 - What are the quantities of materials to be used and is treatment required?

-The Permitting/CoP options that may be available include the following or a combination thereof: bespoke environmental permits, standard rule permits, waste exemptions, regulatory position statements (RPS), CoP.
+The Permitting/CoP options that may be available include the following: bespoke environmental permits, standard rule permits, waste exemptions, regulatory position statements (RPS), CoP.

-An appropriate site investigation analysis regime may be required and designed for the specific Permitting/CoP as required and ideally undertaken ahead of time.
-The analysis can be assessed, and the appropriate regime then implemented.
+You may require an appropriate site investigation analysis, designed for the specific Permitting/CoP and undertaken ahead of time.
+The analysis can be assessed and the appropriate regime then implemented.
 Analysis test suites may vary depending on the type of Permitting/CoP that may be required.

-Where the Waste Framework Directive exclusion doesn’t apply and as an alternative to environmental permits the CoP may be an appropriate alternative.
+Where the Waste Framework Directive exclusion doesn’t apply and as an alternative to environmental permits, the CoP may be considered.
 The CoP provides a process which enables the reuse of excavated materials on-site or their movement between sites.
 A remediation strategy or design statement with accompanying materials management plan will need to be produced and signed off by a registered Qualified Person (QP) for validation and a verification report completed.
 The QP will issue a declaration which may result in an audit by the Environment Agency.
-If problems are found at any site a risk-based decision will be taken as to whether to retrospectively enforce the requirements for an environmental permit.
+If problems are found at any site, a risk-based decision will be taken as to whether to retrospectively enforce the requirements for an environmental permit.